Upcoming Events › Second Weekend

 Delicious (and convenient!) dinner at the Festival, this year between Parts 1 and 2 of the Saint Matthew Passion.
 Join us, as Dr. Larry Lipkis offers remarks and insight into the music of Bach.
 Seating is limited and this event sells out quickly!
-Dr. Larry Lipkis, Professor of Music and Composer-in-Residence at Moravian College Butz Lobby, Zoellner Arts Center Registration required Please note: All members of our audience are required to show proof of vaccination, and wear a face mask* while…Find out more »
+Dr. Larry Lipkis, Professor of Music and Composer-in-Residence at Moravian College Butz Lobby, Zoellner Arts Center Registration required Please note: While indoors, patrons are required to wear a mask, which may be removed during luncheon or dinner.…Find out more »

-Butz Lobby, Zoellner Arts Center Limited seating is available for this full-course, served luncheon which includes comments from one of acclaimed Festival soloists.
+Butz Lobby, Zoellner Arts Center Limited seating is available for this full-course luncheon which includes comments from one of our acclaimed Festival soloists.
 Conveniently located in Zoellner Arts Center and open to the public.
 Members of the Heritage Society and Guarantors in the top 3 giving circles ($750+) attend as our guests.
 Advance registration required.
-Guarantors: $27 Public: $34 Please note: All members of our audience are required to show proof of vaccination, and wear a face mask* while attending a…Find out more »
+Guarantors: $27 Public: $34 Please note: While indoors, patrons are required to wear a mask, which may be removed during luncheon or dinner.
+Vaccination against…Find out more »

 Our treasured tradition, attended and warmly received by thousands of people from around the country and around the world since the American premiere of Bach’s monumental Mass at the very first Bethlehem Bach Festival in 1900.
 You may want to plan a picnic on the lovely grounds of the church between Parts 1 & 2…another treasured tradition!Find out more »

 Part 1 • 2:30pm Part 2 • 4:30pm Our treasured tradition, attended and warmly received by thousands of people from around the country and around the world since the American premiere of Bach’s monumental Mass at the very first Bethlehem Bach Festival in 1900.
 We will LIVE-STREAM this performance at this year's Festival so our patrons may join us from wherever they are and be part of Greg Funfgeld's final Festival concert as our Artistic Director and Conductor.
-LIVE-STREAM tickets are…Find out more »
+Ticket buyers have…Find out more »

 Want to stay in-the-know?